 If I remember correctly with the Royal Navy frigate people could just walk straight on and there was one route you followed around the ship coming off off a gangplank at the other end.
 Also the Royal Navy was using it as a recruitment exercise/good PR (although the ship was on its way to the scrapyard).
 Most Royal Navy events I’ve been too have been run well.

 With the HMCS Athabaskan (perhaps as it was better publicised) people were asked to queue on the dock and shown on about a dozen at a time.
-It had two flags (in addition to others), a Canadian flag at one end and a flag at the other with a Canadian flag in the corner and the emblems of the First Nation native people in the other three quarters.
-The badge or emblem of this ship was an Indian on a pony with a bow and arrow.
+It had two flags (in addition to others), a Canadian flag at one end and a flag at the other with a Canadian flag in the corner and the emblems of the First Nation people in the other three quarters.
+The badge or emblem of this ship was a First Nation brave on a pony with a bow and arrow.
 The motto was “We fight as one”.